shmink/keyTime/README.md

 ---

 ### Contributions
-Any future features or similar suggestions would be appreacited.
-Any forks of the project would be greatly appreacited.
+Any future features or similar suggestions would be appreciated.
+Any forks of the project would be greatly appreciated.